New Paragraph

 The U.S. Constitution was authored by forward-thinking “Founding Fathers,” who were in hindsight, far from perfect men.
 It therefore comes as no surprise that some extremely important and blatantly obvious rights were omitted in their first edition!
 A MORE PERFECT UNION will explore legislation that was necessary to improve the foundational structure of our government, penned here in Philadelphia, with a series of free and pay-as-you-wish events at historic sites and indoor/outdoor venues, concluding with a musical bar-crawl.

-TBA: Dates and Multiple Locations from late April to mid-June 2026.
+TBA: Dates and Multiple Locations in May and June 2026.
 Repertoire subject to change.

 First Amendment: